adamldavis/groocss/README.md

 Like [Less](http://lesscss.org/) but without inventing a new language.

-GrooCSS lets you code your CSS in Groovy, using a natural Groovy DSL with code completion if your IDE supports it.
+[GrooCSS](http://groocss.org) lets you code your CSS in Groovy, using a natural Groovy DSL.

 It was created by Adam L. Davis (@adamldavis) and inspired by the many other Groovy-based projects out there, like [Gradle](gradle.org), [Grails](https://grails.org/),